 What is this blog about?

 Cardboard Guru’s aim is to provide critical reviews on modern tabletop games.
-Written by someone who spent way too much time and money in the hobby, this a personal project driven strictly for my love of the tabletop games.
-The reviews will be focused on the flow of game play and mechanics instead of the commonly approached play through of the game.
+Written by someone who spent way too much time and money playing with painted cardboard, this a personal project driven strictly for my love of the tabletop hobby.
+The reviews will be focused on the flow of game play and mechanisms instead of the commonly approached play through of the game.

 When I mean tabletop, I do mean strictly board games.
-I will likely not be covering role-playing games, collectible card games, or miniature games.
+I will cover role-playing games, collectible card games, or miniature games.
 Besides the obvious financial commitment to experience them, I don’t have the time to cover them on a level that I feel is acceptable for myself and the community surrounding these games.

 For anything outside of reviews, Oddlot is where I will post articles such as games I look forward to, opinions related to the board game industry, or any other miscellaneous topics.